JacobHA/JacobHA.github.io/index.markdown

 <!-- # DO NOT MOVE THE ABOVE LINE - ITS PLACEMENT (as well as non-exclusion of this file) IS NECESSARY FOR THE FAVICON TO WORK -->

 Welcome to my personal website!
+You can find my resume [here][resume-link].
 <!-- <link rel="stylesheet" type="text/css" href="https://github.com/JacobHA/JacobHA.github.io/css/style.css"> -->
 <style>
 * {